What are headings?

 The heading is the title of your writing; just like the cover of a book, it should be attractive to the reader.
 Brainstorm and think of 4 to 5 eye-catching titles and choose the best one.
 Remember that the heading should reflect what the site visitor will encounter when reading the entire content.
 This will ensure that there are no conflicts with the user’s intent and the bounce rate.

-What’s the difference between H1 and title tag?
+What’s the difference between a title and H1 tag?

 Search engines show the title tag in the SERPs.
 It is the blue headline you click to enter a page.
 The H1 tag, however, is the HTML element that appears at the top, inside the body text of the web page.
 Of course, these two are going to look alike if they are not the same as they must indicate the main subject of the page.

 If you wish, you can make the title tag and H1 slightly different.
 You want to have a title tag that is accurate using the main keywords and attractive to invite users to click on it.
 The H1, instead, can be adapted to fit in with the content of the page.
 You can make it look visually appealing, choosing a title that better fits the first few sentences of the page or that matches the subtitle.

 That said, in Google’s eyes, it is perfectly fine for them to be the same, and you will not be penalized.